-Best Screen Protectors for Nintendo Switch (so far)
+Best Screen Protectors for Nintendo Switch

-On-the-go gaming can be hazardous to screens; protect your Nintendo Switch with a screen protector.
+The hybrid console-and-tablet nature of the Switch can be hazardous to your screen; protect your Nintendo Switch with a screen protector.

-When your Nintendo Switch is sitting in its dock and hooked up to your TV, it's probably safe from harm, but when you take the tablet out of the dock, suddenly the the fear of damage becomes real.

-Carrying your Switch around makes it prone to scratches, scuffs, and drops, more than ever and you're going to want to protect that screen with a screen protector; here are the best ones available so far.
+There has been a rising concern that taking your Nintendo Switch in-and-out of its dock will cause scratches on your screen, especially if you aren't placing it in docking position as carefully as possible.
+Even when you're not using TV mode to play, carrying your Switch around makes it prone to scratches, scuffs, and drops, more than ever.
+You're going to want to protect that screen with a screen protector; here are the best ones available.

 Film Screen Protectors